Controle-Zero/kisalu/README.md

 npm install
 ```

 Then to run the app, run `npm start`.
-It will run Expo and open a new page on the browser running Expo
+It will run Expo and open a new page on the browser running Expo.

+## Warning

+This app does not run on the Web.
+Only Android and iOS devices.

 ## API